more-ginger/portfolio2023/content/blogs/sonnige-grüße-aus-klimaland.md

 slug: klimaland
 category: data journalism
 date: December 21, 2023 12:08 PM
-description: How can we measure Germany climate protection level?
-In this cooperation with taz, we were interested in investigating to which extents Germany’s pledges to implement climate protection strategies are followed by concrete regional development.
+description: We were interested in investigating to which extents Germany’s pledges to implement climate protection strategies are followed by concrete regional development.
 himage: /uploads/klimaland-preview.jpg